 4. Elevate your team.
 What topics arise frequently in client emails and calls that your team members can handle (e.g. how RMDs are handled)?
 Let your team respond to emails and take calls from clients.
 Elevate them in the eyes of the client.
 Not only will your client be relieved that you aren’t the only one that can help them, your team members will also begin to experience the joy of client relationships as you do.

 5. Expose your team to relationships.
 Do you complain there aren’t any junior advisor candidates to hire, but have an admin that is smart and personable?
 Bring your admin into client meetings to take notes.
-He will learn and see his job as more important, and being exposed to client engagements may turn on an ambition neither of you knew he had.
+They will learn and see their job as more important, and being exposed to client engagements may switch on an ambition neither of you knew they had.

 The bonus to letting go and focusing on my team was that everything operated better, even the client interactions which I thought only I had the experience to handle.